thirtythreeforty/lessspace.vim/README.md

 (The same effect can be achieved after startup by just running `:LessSpace!`.)

-By default, LessSpace strips whitespace after normal mode operations (such as when you |put| something from a register).
+By default, LessSpace strips whitespace after normal mode operations (such as when you paste something from a register).
 If you don't want this, you can have LessSpace only work in insert mode by setting `g:lessspace_normal`:

     let g:lessspace_normal = 0